omertzroya/Machine-Learning-Text-Analysis-Python-Project/README.md

 ## About Us
 👨🏽‍💻 Omer Tzroya,
-Third year Computer Science students at H.I.T.,
+Third year Computer Science students at H.I.T.
 I really like Python, I have a passion for experimenting with new things and interesting technologies.
 This is our final project in the machine learning course.